Tommaso-Crocetti/Competitive_Programming_and_Contests/Handson_1_Tommaso_Crocetti/slides.md

 -   rec_max_path_sum: the recursive function, evaluates the maximum path sum on the current node's subtree and the maximum path sum from a leaf to the current node.
 The result value is a couple of Option T values.
-None on the first value represents the absence of a path leaf-leaf, None on the second value represents the absence of a path node-leaf.
+None on the first value means that there isn't a couple of leaves in the subtree, None on the second value means that there isn't even a leaf.
     - If the recursive call happens on an empty node, it just returns the base values (None, None).
     - Otherwise, it calls
-    recursively on the left and right children, so it can check if the subtrees contain already a valid solution or at least a valid path, so to build the current solution.
-A valid path is built starting from a leaf value.
-When a node has no valid solution in the subtrees but has two valid path, it gives back a solution that is the sum of the paths and its value.
-If a node has at least one solution in the subtree, it returns the maximum between the valid solutions and the sum of the valid paths and its value.
+    recursively on the left and right children, so it can check if the subtrees contain already a valid solution or at least a valid max path, so to build the current solution.
+Valid paths are built starting from a leaf key.
+When a node has no valid solution in the subtrees but has two valid paths, it gives back a solution that is the sum of the paths and its key.
+If a node has at least one solution in the subtree, it returns the maximum between the valid solutions and the sum of the valid paths and its key.

 <div class="abs-br m-6 flex gap-2">
   <a href="https://github.com/Tommaso-Crocetti/Competitive_Programming_and_Contests" target="_blank" alt="GitHub" title="Open in GitHub"